How will the new business be governed?

-The existing service centre will continue to exist post-merger.
+The existing service centres will continue to exist post-merger.

 Are you merging in order to make more profit?

-The utilities are considering joining together because it is in the best interests of all their customers and shareholders.
+The utilities are considering joining together because it is in the best interest of all their customers and shareholders.

-Horizon has a proven track record to lowering costs for customers through mergers.
-Even though utilities are responsible for only approximately 20 to 25% of a customer's total bill, a combined entity can achieve even further efficiencies and help to keep future rates down on this portion of the bill.
+Horizon has a proven track record with regard to lowering costs for our customers through mergers.
+Even though utilities are responsible for only approximately 20 to 25 per cent of a customer's total bill, a combined entity can achieve even further efficiencies and help to keep future rates down on this portion of the bill.
 And that’s exactly what Horizon did through our previous mergers.

 Is Horizon in financial trouble?
 Why do you have to join with other utilities?